Appearance & Reality > The Lord Jesus Christ > Strong and weak

 26 Then he released Barabbas for them; but after having Jesus scourged, he handed Him over to be crucified.

-Pilate was afraid when he saw that a riot was starting, and he tried to disclaim responsibility.
-He actually took water and washed his hands in front of the crowd, and said, “I am innocent of this Man's blood.”
+Pilate became afraid when he saw that a riot was starting, and he tried to disclaim responsibility.
+He took water and washed his hands in front of the crowd, saying: “I am innocent of this Man’s blood”.

 Here we see a manifestation of an appalling weakness of character.
-Pilate showed a lack of the sense of justice in such an important issue as a death sentence.
-He lacked the sense of responsibility.
-He was weak in principles and moral convictions, and lacked the strength to act according to what he himself recognised.
-He acknowledged that there was no guilt in the Lord Jesus.
-But he did not act according to his own recognition of what was right.
-Instead, he succumbed to the pressures of the multitude, and did what was wrong in a very serious matter - delivering an innocent Man to be crucified.
+Pilate showed a lack of sense of justice in such an important issue as a death sentence.
+He did not act responsibly.
+He was weak in principles and moral convictions, and he lacked the strength to act according to what he recognised to be right.
+Instead, he succumbed to the pressure from the multitude, and did what was wrong in a very serious matter – delivering an innocent Man to be crucified.

 Was Pilate strong here?
-No. He was weak.
-We could even say he was cowardly.
+No, he was weak, even cowardly.

 2. The strength of the Lord Jesus

-In contrast, consider the Lord Jesus.
+Now, consider the Lord Jesus.
 He is the Son of God, the Creator of all things, yet He was mocked, spat upon, scourged and then crucified.
-But in spite of the terrible treatment, He went through it with all composure and dignity.
-Although it was an extremely difficult time, He went through it all in faithfulness and in truth.
-This is described in Hebrews 12.
+In spite of all the terrible treatment and intense agony He had to endure, He maintained His composure, dignity and faithfulness.

 Hebrews 12:1-4